mojitoinc/mojito-mixers/README.md

 Events triggered when the user performs a specific action:

+- `event:paymentSuccess`: The "Purchase" button in the Payment view has been clicked and the payment has been made successfully.
-- `event:payment`: The "Purchase" button in the Payment view has been clicked and the payment has been made.
+- `event:paymentError`: The "Purchase" button in the Payment view has been clicked and the payment has been attempted, but it failed.

 <br />